 Unlike English, verbs, in Japanese, always come at the end of a sentence or a clause.
-We We will now learn the types of verbs, which will allow us to define conjugation rules.
-Before we can learn any verb conjugations, we first need to learn how verbs are categorized.
+We will now learn the types of verbs, which will allow us to define conjugation rules.
+Before learning any verb conjugations, first, we need to learn how verbs are categorized.

 Japanese Verb Types 1

 Basically, there are three main categories of verbs.
 The first type of Japanese verbs is called u-verbs, which is referred to “ V1” in LingoDeer Japanese lessons.
 V1 always ends with anう(u) sound when in plain form.
 The second type of Japanese verbs, V2, is called ru-verbs.
 V2 are verbs whose endings are a combination of “any kana in the い(i)/え(e) column + る(ru)”.
 This is why sometimes ru-verbs are also known as iru-verbs and eru-verbs.
 V3 are verbs constructed in the form of “Kanji+する(suru)”, including these two: “来る(kuru/to come)” and “する(suru/to do).